Krlucete/FastqCLS/README.md

 ## Algorithm

-FASTQ_Cle uses the approach described in a paper submitted to Bioinformatics to perform lossless compression.
+FastqCLS uses the approach described in a paper submitted to Bioinformatics to perform lossless compression.
-Data is reordering by the letter percentage to improve entropy. clustered to reduce global variability, then each cluster is compressed by calculating a set of quantization matrices that performs optimally under the chosen distortion metric and the empirical statistics of the data, using a first order Markov prediction model.
+Data is reordering by the letter percentage to improve entropy.

 ## License

-FASTQ_Cle is available under the terms of the MIT.
+FastqCLS is available under the terms of the MIT.
 See COPYING for more information.

 ## Bugs and Feedback

-Please use GitHub issues to open bug reports or provide feedback about FASTQ_Cle.
+Please use GitHub issues to open bug reports or provide feedback about FastqCLS.

 ## Authors

-FASTQ_Cle was created by DoHyeon Lee at Pusan National University.
+FastqCLS was created by DoHyeon Lee at Pusan National University.